firstcontributions/first-contributions/README.md

 ```
 (The name of the branch does not need to have the word *add* in it, but it's a reasonable thing to include because the purpose of this branch is to add your name to a list.)

+##### Why use a branch?

+Branches are extremely important when developing on a team or on an open source project.
+Master is deployable, meaning that any averse additions or deletions from master will impact the users of the software.

+A good practice is to create your own branch, commit changes, merge master in to the development branch, and then, if there are any, resolve any merge conflicts.
+You don't want merge conflicts occurring when trying to merge the development branch in to master.

 ## Make necessary changes and commit those changes

 Now open `Contributors.md` file in a text editor, add your name to it.
 Don't add it at the beginning or end of the file.
 Put it anywhere in between.
 Now, save the file.